WellAndGood/BirdWatcher-1/README.md

  # Application Code

-   To view application code, [click this link to be taken to the Git repository.](https://github.com/BirdWatcherQuack/BirdWatcher)
+   To view application code, [click this link to be taken to the Git repository.](https://github.com/WellAndGood/BirdWatcher-1.git) Note: This is a forked repo from https://github.com/BirdWatcherQuack/BirdWatcher

  # Screenshots